Disclaimer: This article is for the 2005 SAT. Click here to learn about the new, 2016 SAT.

 Let’s say you take chemistry your sophomore year of high school, and you think you’re ready for the SAT subject test–then go for it!
 You show that test what you’re made of!
 It all just really depends on when you learn the material on the subject test, and when you feel comfortable taking it.

-Okay, so you definitely won’t be starting that early, but it doesn’t hurt to take the SAT subject tests before you take the SAT your junior year.
-Speaking of the SAT, College Board released some SAT changes that you may want to check out!
+Okay, so you definitely won’t be starting that early, but it doesn’t hurt to take the SAT subject tests before you take the SAT in your junior year.
+Speaking of the SAT, the College Board released some SAT changes that you may want to check out!

 So, what is an SAT subject test?

 Basically, it’s an hour long, usually multiple-choice test that tests your skills in a very specific subject area.
 SAT subject tests are usually recommended or required by selective schools but it never hurts to help yourself stand out from all the other applicants!

 So when in doubt—take the SAT subject test that is important to your field of study.
 Worst comes to worst, you have gained knowledge from taking the test—so it can never hurt!

 It never hurts to start preparing early.
 What SAT subject test do you plan to take?
 Leave a comment below!